mycelium-ethereum/perpetual-pools-contracts/documentation/Mechanism of action.md

 - `frontrunning interval` The length of time in seconds before a price update execution that a user must commit for the commitment to be executable in the following update interval.
 - `price execution` A movement of funds from one pair to the other.
 The direction will depend on the price change
 - `shadow pool` The combined value of all unexecuted commits of a certain type.
 There are 4 types of shadow pool (Long mint, long burn, short mint, and short burn).
 The mint types represent amounts of the digital asset to be added to the pool.
 The burn types represent claims on the digital assets of a given pool.
 - `live pool` The balance each pair holds in the digital asset.
 There are only two live pools.
-These funds are what is moved during a price execution.
+These funds are what are moved during a price execution.
 - `market data` Price data for a specific market code and update interval pair.
 - `upkeep` The combination of update interval, market code, and one or more pools.
 It is possible (but not required) to register an upkeep with the Chainlink keeper network.